testillano/h2agent/README.md

 This image is built with `./Dockerfile`.
 Both `ubuntu` and `alpine` base images are supported, but the official image uploaded is the one based in `ubuntu`.
+If you want to work with alpine-based images, you may build everything from scratch, including all docker base images which are project dependencies.

 ## Build project with docker